Serving territories throughout Connecticut, Massachusetts & New York

 If this moisture is not dried and removed completely, it will encourage mold growth behind the walls and in enclosed cavities (closets, wall voids, cabinets, crawl spaces) within the building.

 In addition to mold growth, building humidity will also enhance the growth of allergenic dust mites and health-compromising bacteria.

 The dark, humid environment also provides an ideal habitat for a wide variety of pests, including cockroaches, termites, carpenter ants, rodents, wood-boring beetles, and some species of cricket.

 If mold is allowed to grow, it can lead to severe damages to property values.
 In one study of toxic mold, the average discount for an affected property was a 59% decrease in value.

 Call us for a free water removal quote today!
-We serve Springfield, New Haven, Hartford, Stamford, Norwalk, New Rochelle and many nearby areas, including Waterbury, West Hartford, Bristol, Meriden, Hamden, Manchester, West Haven and other parts of Connecticut, Massachusetts, and New York.
+We serve Springfield, New Haven, Hartford, Stamford, Norwalk, New Rochelle and many nearby areas, including Waterbury, West Hartford, Bristol, Meriden, Hamden, Manchester, West Haven and other parts of Connecticut.

 Some dehumidifiers on the market today attempt to keep your basement dry by blowing outside air into the home.
 This is a mistake!